skip to main |

 You're releasing the single 'Gardens of the South' on cassette.
 How come?

-I thought that it would be nice for those people who would like to have something physical, to have an object as weird as a tape.
+Ha well it's just a bit of fun, on the basis that people can just download the song for free as an mp3 anyway (or soon will be able if they can't already), and that the single will appear on the album too, I thought that it would be nice for those people who would like to have something physical, to have an object as weird as a tape.
 Although, I say 'weird', there are loads of bands doing cassette releases at the moment, and mini cassette labels and stuff.
 Total resurgence.
 This is actually the third Sleeping States release on cassette, I did two EPs a few years ago that were both cassette-only releases.
 Also there's a nice duality thing with cassettes - on the Gardens tape there's the single and another poppy song called Final Island (that's not on the album) on one side, and the other side has one longer piece constructed from field recordings I made one time I was working as a sound recordist on a short film in South London.

 Do you have any major influences?
 What makes you create your work?

-e single Gardens of the South is certainly influenced by old doo-wop, early AM Radio rock'n'roll, bands like the Flamingos and things.
+Recently influences have tended to be literary ones more than musical ones I guess.
+There's a lot of authors in this album, in various places.
+The first track is a kind of response to WG Sebald and his novel 'The Rings of Saturn' (and is named for the novel), there's another loosely based on a short story by Jorge Luis Borges.
+Though it's all background stuff, it's easy to get overly pretentious about these things, ha ha.
+Musically speaking, the single Gardens of the South is certainly influenced by old doo-wop, early AM Radio rock'n'roll, bands like the Flamingos and things.
 This style of music was my first music crush growing up... after Queen at least.
 When I was around 11 or 12 I saw the film American Graffiti and I fell in love with the soundtrack, and it's always stayed with me.
 Elsewhere, the usual brand of sloppy, early-90s influenced indierock shines through, ha.
 Though I'd say it's possibly more vocal-heavy, and certainly more rhythmic, than the last album.

 How do you go about recording your work?
 Do you work with other musicians or is that just to rein-act your music live?

 Well it's all pretty homemade, and I definitely prefer writing and recording at home.
 Most songs are usually built out of improvising with the record button on, and then restructuring and layering and so on.
-Most of it's just done on my lonesome, although for this album I wrote specifically with drums in mind and worked with a drummer called Rose Clark (who also drums in the live band) - I wrote, or half-wrote, melodic parts, then de-camped to her house in these woods outside Bristol and tested out and recorded rhythms, and then went away again and continued writing, etc. It was a new experience for me as I hadn't really worked with another person so early in the
+Most of it's just done on my lonesome, although for this album I wrote specifically with drums in mind and worked with a drummer called Rose Clark (who also drums in the live band) - I wrote, or half-wrote, melodic parts, then de-camped to her house in these woods outside Bristol and tested out and recorded rhythms, and then went away again and continued writing, etc. It was a new experience for me as I hadn't really worked with another person so early in the writing of a song or set of songs before.
+Was fun.

 Live-wise I have constructed more of a band, though taking the songs to the band ends up being more than just a simple process of reinacting the recordings, it's more a case of reinterpretation I suppose.